 Locations of Computers

-All library computers are networked to black & white printers available near the Reference Desk, in the PC Lab, on the Lower and Upper Levels, and in the Library classroom and a color printer near the Reference Desk.
+All library computers are networked to black & white printers available near the Reference Desk, in the PC Lab, on the Lower and Upper Levels, and a color printer near the Reference Desk.
 More information about printing is available below.

 - Computers are available on all 3 levels of the library.